SauravChavan/audio-to-text-marathi/README.md

 # audio-to-text-marathi
 The project consists of a Deep Learning model to try to convert the Marathi language audio to the respective Marathi transcript.
 The data used for this project is collected from the open NLP source www.openslr.org.
+The .txt file was made using the certain commands in command promt to copy all the names of the .wav files in a .txt file and then making a column having all the names of audio files in Excel Sheet.